blainehindman/My-Projects/README.md

   Scoring breakdown: Record, SoS, offense, defense, and bonus points.
   Tie-breaking criteria for rankings and playoff seeding.
   Detailed playoff structure and matchup rules.

 ---

+### Data Privacy & Protection: Encryption Project

+A comprehensive system demonstrating best practices in data encryption, key management, and PII protection.
+This project is organized into **Asymmetric Encryption** (RSA) for secure key exchange and **Symmetric Encryption** (Fernet) for data confidentiality.
+It includes a mock KeyVault for key management and a mock database for encrypted PII storage.

+- **Asymmetric Encryption (RSA)**: Securely encrypts and exchanges keys or small amounts of data.
+- **Symmetric Encryption (Fernet)**: Encrypts larger datasets for storage or transmission.
+- **Key Management**: Simulated KeyVault ensures secure and isolated key handling.
+- **Mock Database**: Stores encrypted sensitive data, ensuring privacy and security.

+---

+### Data Loss Prevention (DLP): Secure SSN Transmission and Storage System

+A secure system for transmitting, encrypting, and storing Social Security Numbers (SSNs) to prevent data loss.
+This project uses TLS/SSL for secure transmission and AES encryption for robust storage in a SQLite database.

+- **Secure Transmission**: TLS/SSL ensures encrypted communication using self-signed certificates.
+- **AES Encryption**: Encrypts sensitive data before storage in a secure database.
+- **Random SSN Generation**: Creates fake SSNs for testing workflows without handling real data.
+- **DLP Practices**: Protects sensitive data at rest and in transit, preventing unauthorized access.

+---